 - Bring nature IN – use plants to filter the air.
 NASA studied how plants and what types of indoor plants can help filter the indoor air and found these helpful tips.
 So bring nature in and have indoor plants in your home.
 If you are sensitive to mold, though, be careful not to make the indoor air too humid as soil can contain mold.

 MY FAMILY’S ALLERGIES AND INTELLIPURE

 My children have allergies to dust and dust mites.
 They also suffer from food allergies and the one way they exhibit their symptoms is Eczema.
 My son also suffers from Asthma when an allergic reaction occurs to environmental allergens.
-Recently, we found out my son is allergic to wool.
-And the carpet in his room is wool!
+Recently, we found out my son is allergic to wool – the carpet in his room is wool!
 Why did we install wool carpet?
-We thought it’s better than synthetic fibers.
+We thought it was better than synthetic fibers.
 We thought wool would repel dust mites.
-We thought it’s naturally stain resistant.
-Well, we had our reasons in the right places, but we had no idea he was allergic to wool….and we wondered why he kept having flare ups.
+We thought it was naturally stain-resistant.
+Well, we had our reasons in the right places, but we had no idea he was allergic to wool….and we wondered why he kept having flare-ups.
 Obviously, the air filtration unit he had in his room wasn’t effective enough to filter out the fine particles from the wool carpet.

 So when Intellipure asked me to do a review of their new fine particle air filtration machine, I was really excited to learn more.
-Not only is the product made in U.S.A. but the headquarters is located in upstate NY, my home state!
+Their headquarters is located in Upstate NY, my home state!
 So of course, I said ‘YES!” and they sent me a unit for me to try.
 As you know about my reviews, my opinion is my own and of course, I’d only write about products I believe in.